-In order to successfully apply for a Tier 4 student visa you must be able to show that you have enough money to cover your tuition fees and living expenses in the UK for up to one year.
+In order to successfully apply for a Student route (formerly Tier 4) visa you must be able to show that you have enough money to cover your tuition fees and living expenses in the UK for up to one year.

 Please read our information on visa refusals to understand how best to avoid common mistakes.

 UKVI require evidence that international students will be able to afford to support themselves while studying in the UK.
-Students studying outside of London are required to show that they have a minimum of £1,015 per month, up to a maximum of 9 months (£9,135) to cover most expenses including:
+For applications made after 1 December 2020, students studying outside of London are required to show that they have a minimum of £1,023 per month, up to a maximum of 9 months (£9,207) to cover most expenses including:

 - local travel